huggingface/transformers/docs/source/en/main_classes/quantization.md

 ### General usage

-You can quantize a model by using the `load_in_8bit` or `load_in_4bit` argument when calling the `.from_pretrained` method as long as your model supports accelerate loading and contains `torch.nn.Linear` layers.
+You can quantize a model by using the `load_in_8bit` or `load_in_4bit` argument when calling the [`~PreTrainedModel.from_pretrained`] method as long as your model supports loading with 🤗 Accelerate and contains `torch.nn.Linear` layers.
 This should work for any modality as well.

 ```python
 from transformers import AutoModelForCausalLM